project-oak/hafnium-verification/minispec-iflow/README.md

 totally accurate or complete.
 It is meant to model some of the more difficult/interesting aspects of formalizing security.

-## How waiting/ready list in VM's mailbox works.
+## How waiting/ready list in VM's mailbox works

 mailbox {
   :